ShellingfordX/dark-mint-plymouth-theme/README.md

-## Dark Mint
+## Saber theme

-*Dark Mint* is a theme for Plymouth, the boot splash tool for Linux.
+*Saber theme* is a theme for Plymouth, the boot splash tool for Linux.
 It's designed with Linux Mint in mind, but can be used in any installation that uses Plymouth.

 [![Screenshot](https://jsayol.github.io/dark-mint-plymouth-theme/img/screenshot_small.png)](https://jsayol.github.io/dark-mint-plymouth-theme/img/screenshot.png)